kerwanp/core-types-generator/README.md

 #### 3. Add the definition file to your project

-In Core Editor, create a new Script called `CoreGamesAPI` and delete it from the hierarchy.
+In the Core editor, create a new Script called `CoreGamesAPI` and delete it from the hierarchy.
-Open the Script in VSCode and paste the content of [core-games-api.def.lua](core-games-api.def.lua) in it.
+Open the script in your IDE and paste the content of [core-games-api.def.lua](dist/core-games-api.def.lua) in it.

 Done!
-You can now code and have full autocomplete for the CoreGamesAPI and also for your own Scripts!
+You can now code and have full autocomplete for the Core Games API and also for your own scripts!

 ## How